Subscribe for our FREE 30 minute meals book!

 Angled view of the lentil chili with cilantro on top.

-For a spicy chili, use 2 serrano peppers WITH seeds.
+How spicy it is totally depends on your preference!
+For a spicy chili, use 2 serrano peppers with seeds.
 For a mild chili, use 1 serrano pepper with no seeds.
 I personally like 2 serrano peppers with no seeds plus a small pinch of cayenne for medium spice.
 Feel free to play around and see what you like!

 Vegan lentil chili in a bowl with sour cream and avocado.